 An investor/lender will purchase your Rent-to-Own home for you while you repair your credit and build your down payment, all while living in the home for a set term.
 You are legally protected through your purchase option agreement to become the owner once you successfully complete the program.

-Yes, you must have an initial minimum upfront down payment of $10,000 which is typically 3% to 5% of the price of the home.
-This deposit will be returned to you to form a part of your down payment once you are successful in completing the program.
+Yes, you must have an initial minimum upfront down payment of 3% of the price of the home you choose or a minimum of $15,000.
+(Whichever is greater) This deposit will be returned to you to form a part of your down payment once you are successful in completing the program.
 Some people may need to put more depending on risk factors such as self-employment.

 This program is developed to ensure that most clients can build up at least 8-10% down payment through monthly option premiums and initial down payment.
 This will be your 6-8% down plus 2% for your closing costs at the end of the Rent-to-Own program.
 20% traditional down payment may be required for some clients.
 Some clients could be qualified for 5% down payment plus 2% for the closing costs depending on your credit situation.